theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 6.2.4
+- When using animations on door tiles, Vision blocking is dynamically updated with the animation frame state when the animation is completed

 ## Version 6.2.3
 - Double right clicking a point now moves the camera to that point, mantaining zoom and perspective